Lauchmelder23/NESemu/README.md

 NESemu is my fourth attempt at writing a working Nintendo NES Emulator.

-This time I'm also writing a Debugger that will hopefully help me finish the project this time.
+This time I'm also writing a Debugger that will hopefully help me finish the project.

 ![View of the Debugger](imgs/debug_example.png)